-Time to Write Some Code!
+Time to Write Some Code

 1. Start by opening the Arduino programming language and deleting the text to start with a blank document.
-This is a good time to make sure that you've selected the right port to connect your board (go to Tools > Port then select the port with Arduino written in brackets beside the number).
+This is a good time to make sure that you've selected the right port to connect your board to by choosing the COM that is listed under Arduino Uno.
 It may be tempting to just copy and paste the Servo code and LED Blink code into one document, but combining the two programs directly won't work.
 In this activity, you'll learn how to write the code from start to finish.

-2. Whenever you use a Servo, you need to include the Servo library in your program.
-To do this, go to Sketch > Include Library > Servo.
-This will automatically insert a line that says:
+2. Whenever you use a servo, you need to include the servo library in your program.
+If you haven't downloaded the servo library, go back to the Servo activity to learn how.
+To add that library to your sketch, go to Sketch -> Include Library -> Servo in the menu. "#include <Servo.h>" will appear in your sketch.
+You can also just type this in to add the servo library.

-"#include <Servo.h>".

-3. Next, you need to name your Servo, as you did in the "Servo" activity.
-The example below names the Servo "myservo".
-You can name your Servo whatever you want, just be sure to use that name throughout your entire code.
+3. Next, you need to name your servo, as you did in the "Servo" activity.
+The example below names the servo "myservo".
+You can name your servo whatever you want, just be sure to use that name throughout your entire code.